SlimeNENC family · structural translation · Phase 1–4 PoC

 Status

-SlimePython is at Phase 1–4 PoC (Phase 1–2 bit-exact over the general static subset; Phase 3–4 token-exact for numerical / LLM inference), with a paper draft prepared.
+SlimePython is at Phase 1–4 PoC (Phase 1–2 bit-exact; Phase 3–4 token-exact for numerical / LLM inference), with a paper draft prepared.
 It is the modern-language member of the SlimeNENC structural-translation family — the legacy members convert COBOL / JCL / MUMPS / PL/I / RPG and assembler.
-Pricing and engagement terms: contact us.
+Full verification data is on the PoC deep-dive; the intro is the gentle intro.
+Pricing and terms: contact us.

-Contact us / request a PoC SlimeCOBOL (legacy) AI inference category See other products
+Contact us / request a PoC PoC 0–11 deep-dive (primary data) Gentle intro SlimeCOBOL (legacy) See other products